 - A website was built to feature all artwork and stories.

-- Collaboration has taken place between the three JCCs in Toronto to develop the project.
+- Collaboration took place between the three JCCs in Toronto to develop the project.

-- A staff seminar was held for all three communities to develop the project and plan the first joint exhibition.
+- A staff seminar in London, in May 2015 was held for all three communities to develop the project and plan the first joint exhibition.

 - Cross-generational collaborations have taken place in the Hevel Eilot community: for example, bar mitzvah and bat mitzvah-aged young people created art relating to their grandparents’ wedding, teenagers interviewed seniors about a significant Jewish artifact in their lives.